Tutorial: Improve your regulatory compliance

 - The CSV report provides detailed results per resource, as it relates to policies associated with each control

 Currently, there's no support for downloading a report for a custom policy; only for the supplied regulatory standards.

 How can I create exceptions for some of the policies in the regulatory compliance dashboard?

 For policies that are built into Security Center and included in the secure score, you can create exemptions for one or more resources directly in the portal as explained in Exempting resources and recommendations from your secure score.

 For other policies, you can create an exemption directly in the policy itself, by following the instructions in Azure Policy exemption structure.

 What Azure Defender plans or licenses do I need to use the regulatory compliance dashboard?

-If you have any of the Azure Defender packages enabled on any of your Azure resource types, you have access to the Regulatory Compliance Dashboard, with all of its data, in Security Center.
+If you've got any of the Azure Defender plan enabled on any of your Azure resources, you can access Security Center's regulatory compliance dashboard and all of its data.

 How do I know which benchmark or standard to use?

 Azure Security Benchmark (ASB) is the canonical set of security recommendations and best practices defined by Microsoft, aligned with common compliance control frameworks including CIS Microsoft Azure Foundations Benchmark and NIST SP 800-53.
-ASB is a very comprehensive benchmark, and is designed to recommend the most up-to-date security capabilities of a wide range of Azure services.
-We recommend ASB to customers who want to maximize their security posture, and have the ability to align their compliance status with industry standards.
+ASB is a comprehensive benchmark, and is designed to recommend the most up-to-date security capabilities of a wide range of Azure services.
+We recommend ASB to customers who want to maximize their security posture and align their compliance status with industry standards.